mannuds007/Text_generation_of_a_style/readme.md

-Here's a simple README file for your Streamlit app that describes the techniques used:

----

 # Shakespeare Text Generator

 This Streamlit app generates text in the style of Shakespeare using a machine learning model trained on Shakespeare's works.
 The app takes a user-provided seed text and generates a continuation based on the patterns it learned during training.